 It’s not every day you give birth, so when you do, you want to capture your newborn in photographs that will last forever.
 Here’s what you need to know…

 The cost of a photography session for your newborn can hurt more than childbirth itself.
 What mum isn’t going to want a version of every one of the 200 frames taken?
 So finding an excellent photographer to capture your newborn on film is an investment worth making.
 But how do you know who’s great?
 Who will capture your baby beautifully, in images that won’t date, are beautifully lit and more importantly will handle your baby with the care they deserve on the day?
-Enter Rainee Lantry, of Cloud Nine Photography, who has photographed more than 100 babies, pregnant women, new mums with their bundle of joy and family portraits.
-Here, Rainee shares her top tips to help you find a photographer that will be capturing the first of your family’s story…
+Enter Rainee Lantry has photographed more than 100 babies, pregnant women, new mums with their bundle of joy and family portraits.
+Here, Rainee shares her top tips on newborn photography.

 Awww… a bundle of joy.
 Photography by Rainee Lantry at Cloud Nine Photography

 1. Look at their photographs and ask yourself if you really love their work.

 “When booking a photographer, take a good look at their website and blog,” suggests Rainee.
 “Do you love their images?
 Does their style fit in with what you envision hanging on your walls?
 Is their work consistently at a high standard?
 If the answer to this is no, then keep on looking.”

 “Hey sis, put a zipper on it!”
 Photography by Rainee Lantry at Cloud Nine Photography.

 2. Ensure they will handle your baby with care….